A collection of demo-related tools and files for MSX

 MSXDISK

 Fixes MSX-formatted 360k disks so that MS-DOS can read them too.
-This utility is for PC!
+Note that this utility is for PC.

 MSX-DOS

 You'd ask us anyway, so here they are: MSX-DOS system files.
-Copy MSXDOS.SYS and COMMAND.COM to a diskette and it becomes bootable.
+Copy MSXDOS.SYS and COMMAND.COM to an empty diskette in that order and it becomes bootable.

 PMA unpacker